 The soles incorporate high abrasion rubber, meaning they’re hard-wearing.
 Furthermore, they extend over the upper in critical areas acting as “fenders” on extreme ground conditions.

 Weight: 11.1 oz

 - Available in multiple colors

 - Large toe box

 - Minimal arch support

 For men with non-standard foot shapes, this shoe could be the right choice.
 Flywire (elasticated connectors) join the eyelets and laces, providing support and stability while molding the shoe to your foot’s contours.
-The proprietary Nike Zoom Air unit at the forefoot elevates cushioning while promoting a normal pronation toe push-off.

 The extensive mesh upper delivers significant ventilation meaning this shoe will provide breathability.

 Offset: 10mm (12mm forefoot; 22mm heel)

 - Understated appearance suitable as an everyday shoe